November 9, 2021

 Passing this inspection is mandatory to obtain Florida property insurance from a growing majority of carriers — so be sure that your property is safe and up to code before the inspector arrives at your door.

-Your premium depends on a number of factors, including geographic location, property condition, and claims history.
+Your premium depends on several factors, including geographic location, property condition, and claims history.
 You can also change your rates by adjusting your desired coverage and deductible.
 Here are a few tips to help you lower your Florida property insurance premiums:

 1. Schedule a wind mitigation inspection

 This includes an inspection of door and window coverings, roof attachments, water resistance, and how well the roof is sealed to prevent water damage.
-Though a wind mitigation inspection is not mandatory to get Florida property insurance, the average cost of this inspection is $100 — and can end up saving you hundreds or even thousands of dollars on your annual premium.
+Though a wind mitigation inspection is not mandatory to get Florida property insurance, the average cost of this inspection is an average of around $100 — and can save you hundreds or even thousands of dollars on your annual premium.
 These inspections are also valid for five years and will help you discover what additional improvements you can make to your property to prepare for future disasters.

 In advance of your wind mitigation inspection, familiarize yourself with the following information: